coderefinery/handsonscicomp/source/coderefinery.rst

 When you can mix-and-match and reuse code, your productivity goes way up, and that is enabled by modularity.
 Here, we give a basic intro to the concept and how to do so.
+Topics include: what is modularity, why, functions, modules, state and pure functions, unit test, command line interface.

 * `Lesson <https://coderefinery.github.io/modular-type-along/>`__
 * `Video <https://www.youtube.com/watch?v=BlomsX5Xm-Q&list=PLpLblYHCzJACm0Nz8ZxmdC6F8UuSYwWGQ&index=15>`__